 First Nation Housing

-Housing is the foundation for strong and healthy communities and the Government of Canada is actively working with First Nations to provide safe and affordable housing.
+Housing is the foundation for strong and healthy communities.
+The Government of Canada works to help First Nations provide healthful, sustainable housing on reserve.

 Roles and Responsibilities